seankross/bookdown-start/docs/01-Theme4.md

 Each image has a defined “region of interest’ (ROI).
 An ROI is a set of pixels that isolates particular features in the image (i.e., a set of deciduous trees in a mixed forest).
 The ROI of “DB_1000” for the below top-of-canopy PhenoCams will be used to assess the forecasts’ accuracy.
 The mid-day (noon) mean GCC and GCC standard deviation for the “DB_1000” ROI will be used for evaluation.

 All data in the supplied file is available to build and evaluate models before submitting a forecast to challenge.
-Once new data becomes, the data are appended to the existing file.
+Once new data becomes avialable, the data are appended to the existing file.
 Within the challenge scoring, only the new data are used to evaluate previously submitted forecasts.

 ### Target file

 Here is the format of the target file